 Front Street Pictures is a vertically-integrated production company based in Vancouver, British Columbia.
-Media Research Associates works directly with Front Street to fund and produce film productions.
-Dr. Rosenberg, as a founder and partner in Front Street Productions/Front Street Media, has been directly involved as a executive producer, producer, co-producer or consultant on all of the following completed film productions.
-Click here to learn more about Front Street Media.
+Media Research Associates has worked directly with Front Street to fund and produce film productions.
+Dr. Rosenberg served as a founder and partner in Front Street Productions/Front Street Pictures and has been directly involved as a executive producer, producer, co-producer or consultant on all of the following completed film productions with Front Street.

 A Warner Independent Pictures release of a Renaissance Films presentation of a Front Street Pictures presentation.
 Produced by Harvey Kahn, Naomi Watts, Jonas Goodman.
 Executive producers, Ruth Epstein, Mark Ruffalo, Larry Gross.
 Co-producers, Ken Lawson, Robert Lee, Sanford Rosenberg.
 Directed by John Curran.
 Screenplay, Larry Gross, based on the short stories “We Don’t Live Here Anymore” and “Adultery” by Andre Du